8ta4/config/README.md

    1. Place Sonoff SNZB-02P at the height where you sleep, near your bed
    1. Place Philips Hue Tap Switch Mini Black within arm's reach from your sleeping position
    1. Install Philips Hue A21 - E26 smart bulb(s) - 100 W in the socket(s)

+1. Install Home Assistant on Raspberry Pi 5 16GB using [the official guide](https://www.home-assistant.io/installation/raspberrypi), but skip the micro SD card and use your Raspberry Pi SSD with the Raspberry Pi M.2 HAT+ instead, connecting it to your Mac through the M.2 SSD housing and USB-C to USB-C cable

 1. Follow [the Home Assistant onboarding guide](https://www.home-assistant.io/getting-started/onboarding)